 The state-of-the art helicopter base on Portland was, for 58 years, home to Search and Rescue (SAR) helicopter.
 Run first by the Royal Navy and then by the Marine and Coastguard Agency (MCA), it was withdrawn in July 2017, when the base at Osprey Quay was closed as part of a reorganisation by the Department of Transport.
 The closest MCA SAR helicopters now operate from Solent, Southampton and Newquay in Cornwall.

 The MCA’s decision four years ago to close the base was energetically opposed by many campaigners including Richard, who called debates in the House, invited Ministers to Portland, met the Prime Minister and wrote a report for the Transport Select Committee in his efforts to save it.

 The decision was attacked from all sides, above all because data showed that 25% of all SAR callouts were centred on the south coast.
 Spreading the remaining ten helicopters at equal intervals around Britain's shoreline, whilst appearing fair, simply meant more helicopters travelling further to incidents.
 Also, as Richard pointed out frequently, despite the new SAR helicopters being larger and faster, there were fewer of them, and no helicopter can be in two places at one time.

 Local doctors, divers, constituents and visitors all rallied to save the helicopter, marching on Downing Street with a petition.
 However, despite everyone's efforts, the SAR helicopters were, regrettably, withdrawn.

-Alternatives for the sight were sought and Richard was delighted when HeliOperations, a commercial helicopter company, finally completed their purchase of the base on August 30, 2017.
+Alternatives for the site were sought and Richard was delighted when HeliOperations, a commercial helicopter company, finally completed their purchase of the base on August 30, 2017.
 Their first activity is training German Navy search and rescue pilots in a contract backed by the Ministry of Defence.